IntelLabs/nlp-architect/doc/source/chunker.rst

 Dataset
 =======

 We used the CONLL2000_ shared task dataset in our example for training a phrase chunker.
+More info about the CONLL2000_ shared task can be found here: https://www.clips.uantwerpen.be/conll2000/chunking/.

+If CONLL2000 is not found in NLTK, ``nlp_architect.data.conll2000.CONLL2000`` will attempt to download the dataset if the user agrees by using  ``nltk.download('conll2000')``.

+Legal notice:
+NLTK is open source software: https://www.nltk.org/data.html.
+The source code is distributed under the terms of the Apache License Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0).
+The documentation is distributed under the terms of the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States license.
+The corpora are distributed under various licenses, as documented in their respective README files.
+The terms and conditions of the data set license apply.
+Intel does not grant any rights to the data files.

 The dataset has a ``train`` and ``test`` sets consisting of 8926 and 2009 sentences annotated with Part-of-speech and chuking information.
 We implemented a dataset loader, ``nlp_architect.data.conll2000.CONLL2000``, for loading and parsing CONLL2000 data into iterators ready to be used by the chunker model.